juanpallotta/GALION_Lidar_Tools/README.md

 ### First Argument: Template file

 Due to this script being devoted to filling the hourly-boolean variable ***available*** and ***date*** fields inside the JSON file, all the rest of the metadata has to be loaded from another source.
-This is accomplished using a JSON template file, passed as a first argument.
+This is accomplished using a GALION-JSON template file, passed as a first argument.

 This template file is a regular GALION JSON file used for two main tasks:
 * To create the output JSON filename.